tencentcloud-tci/terraform-tencentcloud-multiversx-node/README.md

  - `blueprint_id` used for selection of the instance image, leave default.
 [Other blueprints](https://www.tencentcloud.com/document/product/1103/42503)
  - `ssh_client_cidr` source ip of the management location (for SSH whitelisting)
  - `need_tat_commands` set 'false' only if the commands are already deployed (if previous/paralel deployment existed)
+ - `network` choose between mainnet, testnet, devnet.
+This selection will switch the MultiversX network.
  - `floating_cbs` ID of the floater disk which will be used to download and extract the node DB history
  - `extra_firewall_rules` define own custom firewall inbound rule
  - `cbsX_disk_size` where X=0,1,2. this variable defines the size of the disk for the node databases